 In addition, some law enforcement skills can help someone stay within the law enforcement field without needing to maintain their status as a sworn officer.
 For example, the criminology and criminal justice fields typically welcome former law enforcement professionals who want to work in a civilian capacity.

-The nature of law enforcement also helps to prepare someone for entering fields that take advantage of those skills that involve trouble resolution, hazard mitigation, potential problem recognition.
-Several private-sector jobs also make good use of law enforcement skillsets, such as private investigator, security, firearm training, teaching positions, and various other careers where the discipline and training gained through working law enforcement might offer an advantage.
+The nature of law enforcement can help prepare someone for entering other fields.
+So, take advantage of trouble resolution, hazard mitigation, and potential problem recognition skills.
+Several private-sector jobs also make good use of law enforcement skillsets.
+For example, private investigator, security, firearm training, and teaching positions may be a good fit.
+Various other careers where the discipline and training gained through working in law enforcement might offer an advantage.

 Former law enforcement professionals can also work in fields that aren’t always obvious.
 For example, former police officers learn a lot of ways to speak to people.
-Officers often know how to diffuse situations, explain things, and generally talk to people in ways that help them toward calmly making a decision.
+Officers often know how to diffuse situations.
+They can easily explain things and communicate with people in ways that help them calmly make a decision.
 These skills lend themselves well to sales positions.
 In addition, those same skills can help in any career that requires excellent communication skills.

-The unique experience of working in law enforcement can also give some a unique outlook when it comes to events, news, and social issues.
-This means it’s possible for former law enforcement professionals to transition into careers that involve journalism, advocacy, writing, and even professional punditry.
+The unique experience of working in law enforcement gives a unique outlook on events, news, and social issues.
+Former law enforcement professionals can transition into careers that involve journalism, advocacy, writing, and even professional punditry.

 Basically, someone leaving law enforcement for new career fields can likely find a career path without too much trouble.
 Leaving law enforcement doesn’t have to become a pain if the individual sets a goal for their new career and sticks to what they’re both passionate about and good at.